bofisch/bofisch/README.md

 ## Hi there 👋

 # 💫 About Me:
-I'm Made Amartya Ravindra, an Economics student at Gadjah Mada University. .\n\n I'm passionate about solving logical problems and I'm currently on a journey to become a Quant.
+I'm Made Amartya Ravindra, an Economics student at Gadjah Mada University.

+I'm passionate about solving logical problems and I'm currently on a journey to become a Quant.
 My goal is to use data to uncover insights and solve complex market challenges.